Add flag to arv-put to set a trash_at date

 - Tests additions

-#13 Updated by Peter Amstutz 12 months ago
+#13 Updated by Peter Amstutz over 1 year ago

 I think you have a daylight savings time bug (time zones are awful, and daylight savings is the worst):

 $ date Mon Jun 10 10:57:07 EDT 2019 $ arv-put --trash-after 2 lightning-2.6.3-sm+tb-linux.xpi 2019-06-10 10:57:39 arvados.arv_put INFO: Creating new cache file at /home/peter/.cache/arvados/arv-put/5b9195b264c8dda29afac74006b05663 3M / 3M 100.0% 2019-06-10 10:57:42 arvados.arv_put INFO: 2019-06-10 10:57:42 arvados.arv_put INFO: Collection saved as 'Saved at 2019-06-10 14:57:39 UTC by peter@petervg'.
 It will expire on 2019-06-12 09:57:40 -0400. c97qk-4zz18-rj4m8nvzt0lokcv